Skip to main content

 Quitline is a culturally safe space

-In January 2019, we worked with LGBTIQA+ communities to continue to make Quitline an inclusive and a culturally safe space.
+In January 2019, Quit worked with LGBTIQA+ communities to continue to make Quitline an inclusive and a culturally safe space.
 Quitline counsellors can chat to LGBTIQA+ communities in a culturally appropriate and accessible way.

 LGBTIQA+ peers also work in the service.